 Who We Are

-The Tasmanian West Coast community (pop.
-4,149) inhabits a big, contradictory landscape.
-Impassable mountains are plumbed for riches; annual biblical rains feed hydro-electric generators that power Tasmania.
-Mines abut world heritage areas; in Queenstown, children chase errant footballs down a dead river.
+The Tasmanian West Coast community inhabits a big, contradictory landscape.
+Imposing mountain ranges are plumbed for riches; biblical rains feed hydro-electric generators that power Tasmania.
+Mines abut world heritage areas; in Queenstown, kids chase footballs down our dead, sulphur-stained river.
 Grass football fields?
 We do gravel.
 Boom and bust, acceptance and rejection, risk and conservatism, hope and despair lie in the bones of our landscape and our history.

-The Unconformity has emerged from this complex and uncompromising environment as a cultural organisation that is fundamentally of its place.
+The Unconformity has emerged from this uncompromising environment as a cultural organisation that is fundamentally of its place.

 The Unconformity acknowledges First Nation people as the traditional custodians of the land on which we gather.
 We commit to working respectfully to honour their ongoing cultural and spiritual connections to this country.